 Actually what the lender did was to stop sending the monthly statement to the investor so he would not know how much to pay on the variable interest rate loan that changed monthly.
 The investor just continued to make the previous monthly payments and added $100 each time to cover any fluctuations in the amount due.
 He sold the property shortly thereafter and paid off the loan balance and the seller’s second mortgage.

 Purchasing a home can be a complicated and confusing process, especially for first-time buyers.
-Throughout the process, first-time home buyers will encounter a variety of unfamiliar real state terms.
+Throughout the process, first-time home buyers will encounter a variety of unfamiliar real estate terms.
 There are several key terms associates with purchasing real estate that are helpful to learn.

 For example, many buyers confuse the terms broker and salesperson.
 A broker is a properly licensed individual, or corporation, who serves as a special agent in the purchase and sale of real estate, a salesperson is an individual employed or associated by written agreement by the broker as an independent contractor.
 The salesperson facilitates the purchase or sale of real estate.
 Usually we use the licensed term of Realtor to describe the sales person.

 Once you decide to purchase, a salesperson will prepare a sales contract to present to the seller along with your earnest money deposit.
 The sales contract is the document through which the seller agrees to give possession and title of property to the buyer upon full payment of the purchase price and performance of agreed-upon conditions.
 The earnest money is a buyer’s partial payment, as a show of good faith, to make the contract binding.
 Often, the earnest money is held in an escrow account.
 Escrow is the process by which money is held by a disinterested party until the terms of the escrow instructions are fulfilled.